andrelouw/mission_to_mars/README.md

-# The Mars Rover Challenge.
+# The Mars Rover Challenge
 This is my implementation for the [marsrovertechchallenge](https://code.google.com/archive/p/marsrovertechchallenge/) .

 ## TL;DR
 Clone the repo and ensure you have [python](https://www.python.org/) version 3.6.0 installed as well as [pip](https://pypi.org/project/pip/).

-To launch the mission run `make run` in the root of the project and follow the prompts.
+To launch the mission open up your terminal and type  `make run` in the root of the project and follow the prompts.

 ## Launch
 ### Run
 Install  [python](https://www.python.org/) version 3.6.0 and [pip](https://pypi.org/project/pip/).
 Clone the repo, of course...
-To launch the mission, open up the terminal and run: `make run`
+To launch the mission, open up the terminal and run `make run` in the root of the projects folder.

 ###  Instructions:
 -  First you will define the size of the plateau by giving the top x and y coordinates.